dunagan5887/machine_learning/README.md

 be sorted and filtered using the interface on the grid.
 Clicking on a cluster's row will take you to a page showing all of the stocks in the cluster.
 This second page will show the stock's symbol and a graph showing the stock's performance over the course of the year.
 These graphs are constructed using 26 data points, each one being the percentage rise/fall in the price of the stock over the course of a 14 day period.
+Note that due to the fact that the exact dates used to create these graphs may not be the exact dates used to render the graphs on wsj.com.
+Given that Yahoo finance uses every date's closing price to render their graphs, their site may provide a better method of verifying the graphs.